 You may wonder if you died and woke up in Mediterranean haven.
 The white decor, glass doors, sharp lines and baby blue of the Andaman Sea all blend in to create stylish and cool pool villas with great views.
 You could be in Santorini or in Ibiza, and it does not matter because you came here for privacy and sleek surroundings.

 If you are a design fanatic or Philip Stark levels and like clean lines, this is the place for you.
 The resort is also open to visitors who purchase a day pass to their facilities and pools and the bar is a funky place to enjoy the sunset.

 Amanpuri – For discrete but outstanding service

 Rates start at $890 per night.
-Check availability and latest prices on their website.
+Book your trip now on their website

 Double Pools Villas by Banyan Tree – For a wellness and spa getaway

 A secluded adults-only section of the larger Banyan Tree Phuket, the first in the family of luxury resorts, the villas here come with two private pools and a garden.
 Privacy and seclusion are maximum but, when you are in mood to see other people, you can head out to the rest of the resort or the even larger Laguna development with over 30 restaurants and bars.
 Banyan Tree Resort was the pioneer in garden spa villas.

 The resort opened in 1994 and has remained at the top of its game ever since.
 The Thai focused architecture and serenity of the place provide a great local experience with all the fantastic bits of Thai service and hospitality.
 Spaces are large and you will be treated like a kind.
 They are an institution in luxury accommodation in Phuket and their Spa has earned many accolades and is a reason in itself to visit or stay.